Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Comparison of Multiple Access Schemes

 In total 100 Monte-Carlo realizations were used to obtain the throughput performance results shown in Figs. \ref{fig:LLS1} and \ref{fig:LLSmobility}, and $S^{(l)}=256, \forall l\in \{1,2,\ldots, 100\}$.
 In Fig. \ref{fig:LLS1}, both the Shannon bounds and throughput levels achieved by RSMA, SDMA, and NOMA for the MISO BC with imperfect CSIT are illustrated.
 The transmitter has $M=2$ antennas and serves $K=2$ single-antenna users.
 The imperfect CSIT model follows (\ref{eq:imperfectCSIT}) with CSIT scaling factor $\alpha=0.6$.
 Generally, the trend of the throughput performance obtained by the LLS is in line with the corresponding Shannon bounds with a significant throughput gain of RSMA compared to SDMA and NOMA.
 The throughput gain of RSMA over SDMA is even larger than expected based on the Shannon bound.
 Furthermore, the throughput of SDMA is observed to saturate in the high SNR regime.
 Due to imperfect CSIT, SDMA frequently switches to single-user transmission (i.e., OMA) during the Monte-Carlo simulations of different channel realizations.
 This results in a large transmission rate for a single user, which exceeds the maximum SE achieved by the largest modulation order and code rate for a single stream considered in the design.
 AMC therefore cannot assign an appropriate modulation and coding scheme in such cases, resulting in a throughput loss.

-Fig. \ref{fig:LLSmobility} further extends the LLS to a (massive) MIMO BC with imperfect CSIT where the transmitter has $M=64$ antennas and serves $K=8$ users, each with $N_r=4$ receive antennas.
-As each user is equipped with multiple receive antennas, the system can support more than one common and private streams for each user.
-The number of common and private streams are chosen as $Q_{c}=Q_{p}=2$, and in total $Q_{c}+ KQ_{p}=18$ streams are transmitted from the transmitter to the $K$ users.
+Fig. \ref{fig:LLSmobility} further extends the LLS to a (massive) MIMO BC with imperfect CSIT where the transmitter has $M=32$ or $M=64$ antennas and serves $K=8$ users, each equipped with $N_r=1$ or $N_r=4$ receive antennas.
 In Fig. \ref{fig:LLSmobility}, the imperfect CSIT is caused by user mobility and delay in CSI feedback from the users to the transmitter.
-The instantaneous channel vector at time instant $t$ is

-where $\epsilon=J_{0}(2\pi f_{D}T)$ is the time correlation coefficient obeying the Jakes' model, $J_{0}(.)$ is the modified Bessel function of the first kind and order zero, $T$ is the channel instantiation interval, and $f_{D}=vf_{c}/c$ is the maximum Doppler frequency for given user speed $v$, speed of light $c$, and carrier frequency $f_{c}$.
-Both $\mathbf{H}_{k}[t]$ and $\mathbf{E}_{k}[t]$ have i.i.d. entries distributed according to $\mathcal{CN}(0,1)$.
-In other words, the transmitter at time $t$ only has knowledge of the channel vector observed at the previous time instant $\mathbf{h}_{k}[t-1]$ due to the latency in CSI feedback.
-To simplify the RSMA transmitter design, low-complexity zero-forcing (ZF) and block-diagonalization (BD) methods are used to design the precoders of the private streams for MISO and MIMO channels, respectively, while the leftmost eigenvector is used as the precoder for the common streams.
+The instantaneous channel matrix $\mathbf{H}_{k}[t]\in\mathbb{C}^{N_r\times M}$ at time instant $t$ is modelled as follows \cite{onur2021mobility} where $\epsilon=J_{0}(2\pi f_{D}T)$ is the time correlation coefficient obeying the Jakes' model, $J_{0}(\cdot)$ is the modified Bessel function of the first kind and order zero, $T$ is the channel instantiation interval, and $f_{D}=vf_{c}/c$ is the maximum Doppler frequency for given user speed $v$, speed of light $c$, and carrier frequency $f_{c}$.
+Both $\mathbf{H}_{k}[t]$ and $\mathbf{E}_{k}[t]\in\mathbb{C}^{N_r\times M}$ have i.i.d. entries distributed according to $\mathcal{CN}(0,1)$.
+We assume that the transmitter at time $t$ only has knowledge of the channel matrix observed at the previous time instant $\mathbf{H}_{k}[t-1]$ due to the latency in CSI feedback.
+To simplify the RSMA transmitter design, low-complexity ZFBF and BD methods are used to design the precoders of the private streams for MISO and MIMO channels, respectively, while the leftmost eigenvector is used as the precoder for the common streams.
 The system employs an Orthogonal Frequency Division Multiplexing (OFDM) waveform in a frequency-selective channel obtained according to the Clustered Delay Line (CDL) model of 3GPP.
 The employed precoders are calculated for each subcarrier of the waveform for optimal performance.
 The closed-form power allocation scheme proposed in \cite{onur2021mobility} for MISO channels is used to perform the power allocation between the common and the private streams.